-‘Teen Mom OG’ Amber Portwood Opens Up About Weight Struggles, Mental Disorder
+‘Teen Mom OG’ Star Amber Portwood Opens Up About Weight Struggles, Mental Disorder

 Amber Portwood recently received an unexpected diagnosis.

-According to a new report, the Teen Mom OG star spend 2015 tending to her weight loss efforts and ultimately got down to 130 pounds.
+According to a new report, the Teen Mom OG star spent 2015 tending to her weight loss efforts and ultimately got down to 130 pounds.
 Then, unfortunately for the reality star and mother, she found herself depressed the following year and went to see a doctor in hopes of getting help for what she was dealing with.

 During a recent interview with Women’s Health magazine, Amber Portwood revealed that after her fiancé, Matt Baier, dragged her out of bed and encouraged her to visit a psychiatrist, she was diagnosed with borderline personality disorder.